 This report gives a detailed overview of the use of special ballots during the 44th general election.
 Special ballots are used by electors voting by mail, voting at a local Elections Canada office, incarcerated electors, and some Canadian Forces electors.
 The report details how the special ballot process works and gives riding-by-riding data on the number of special ballots issued, valid special ballots cast, and special ballots that could not be counted because they were rejected for reasons set out in the Canada Elections Act, including being returned late or not returned at all.

 Using administrative data, this study presents turnout results based on the eligible population, tabulated by gender, age group and province and territories.

-Turnout in Polling Divisions Associated with Reserves (Summer 2022)
+Turnout in Polling Divisions Associated with Reserves (Fall 2022)

 National Electors Study